Matt Walsh (comedian): Career

 In 2010, Walsh created the improvised comedy series Players for Spike TV.
 Walsh (creator, writer, director and executive producer of the show) stars in the series alongside his Upright Citizens Brigade partner Ian Roberts, as two brothers who run a sports bar together.
 The show aired for one season, concluding on August 14, 2010.

-Walsh currently hosts the podcast Bear Down with comedian Scot Armstrong (screenwriter of Old School) where they discuss their favorite football team The Chicago Bears and do sports-themed comedy bits such as fake call-ins and in-character interviews.
-The podcast has also featured appearances by comedians such as Horatio Sanz, Ian Roberts, Joseph Nunez, and Matt Price.
+Walsh hosted the podcast Bear Down with comedian Scot Armstrong (screenwriter of Old School) where they discuss their favorite football team the Chicago Bears and do sports-themed comedy bits such as fake call-ins and in-character interviews.
+The podcast has also featured appearances by comedians such as Horatio Sanz, Ian Roberts, Joe Nunez, and Matt Price.

 In 2010, Walsh had recurring roles on the NBC comedy series Outsourced and on the HBO comedy series Hung.
 In 2012, he began co-starring as Mike McLintock in the HBO series Veep, for which he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series in 2016 and 2017.
 During that year, Walsh portrayed J. R. R. Tolkien in The Dead Authors Podcast.

 Walsh directed his first feature film High Road, an indie-comedy he co-wrote with Josh Weiner.
 The film was released on March 6, 2012.
 Walsh co-wrote his second film, A Better You, with Brian Huskey, who also stars in the film.

 In the movie Into the Storm, Walsh stars as Pete Moore, who is the driver of the Tornado Intercept Vehicle nicknamed "Titus."

 He appeared in the MyCareer mode in the basketball simulation game NBA 2K17.